klauer/epics-sumo-mirror/doc/reference-sumo.rst

 build remake BUILDTAG
 :::::::::::::::::::::

-This command recreates a :term:`build` by first calling "make distclean" and then "make all" with the build's makefile.
+This command recreates a :term:`build` by first calling "make clean" and then "make all" with the build's makefile.
 If you develop a support :term:`module` (see also "config standalone" and "config local") you want to recompile the :term:`build` after changes in the sources.
 In order to provide